markfonte/InstEvents/README.md

 * [Android Volley](https://github.com/google/volley) - Sends HTTP requests to server
 * [BumpTech Glide](https://github.com/bumptech/glide) - Loads and caches images in Android application

+## Future Plans

+* Release to Google Play Store
+* Scrape the web for popular public events in your area
+* Tabs to change days on embedded map view
+* More robust event info window on embedded map view
+* And more!

+## Installing

+Right now, installation requires our private Google Maps API keys.
+Message us at contact.mfonte@gmail.com if you want to install it yourself!

 ## Contributing